Become a Property Preservation Contractor and Earn $200K+ per Year

 Each company has a different schedule.

-80% of the companies recommended in the course complete deposits on a bi-weekly basis.
+80% of the companies recommended in the course complete deposits bi-weekly.
 There are a handful of companies that pay every 30 days.

 If you’re a new vendor or starting with limited funds, I would only work with the companies that pay bi-weekly.